HSLdevcom/jore4/wiki/routes.md

 |Priority|Normal|Temporary|Temporary|?|?|
 |Visible on static passenger information|Only normal service|No|No|No|No|
 |Visible on dynamic passenger information|Yes|Yes|Yes|No|Like case 2, only when a driver has logged in to that trip/vehicle task|

+## Notes / specification from a design meet 17.12.21

+1. New additional timetables are added for routes in the regular manner, when it comes to external data sources.
+URL to receive the timetable information is added in Jore as a source, and the timetables are updated through that source automatically.
+2. In this case, a pre-planned route will exist indefinitely as “temporary”.
+No timetables are attached to it until the route’s use is required.
+When required, a temporary timetable is added to it with a validity period.
+Only then will it be visible in dynamic passenger information.
+3. No need to set re-occurring routes or timetables.
+The required temporary route and timetable will be created as needed or picked from drafts.
+4. Will be done with draft priority.
+(Luonnos) Tags can be used to target the draft’s use in testing.
+5. In this case, the passengers can use these trips.
+The routes and the related timetables can be treated as a temporary route variant.
+The timetables can be with normal priority.

+Note
+- Static passenger information presents only the valid normal priority routes with valid timetables.
+(Reittien perusversiot voimassaolevilla aikatauluilla)
+- Dynamic passenger information shows valid routes, both priorities normal and temporary, with valid timetables.
+(Reittien sekä perus- ja väliaikaiset versiot voimassaolevilla aikatauluilla)